dotnet/dotNext/docs/features/unsafe/index.md

 The first feature is CLS compliant pointer data type with low-level memory manipulation methods.
 The second feature is a set of value types representing structured access to the off-heap memory:

 1. [UnmanagedMemoryPool&lt;T&gt;](xref:DotNext.Buffers.UnmanagedMemoryPool`1) provides allocation of unmanaged memory
-1. [IUnmanagedMemory&lt;T&gt;](xref:DotNext.Runtime.InteropServices.IUnmanagedMemory`1) provides structured access to the allocated unmanaged memory.
+1. [IUnmanagedMemory&lt;T&gt;](xref:DotNext.Runtime.InteropServices.IUnmanagedMemory`1) provides structured access to the allocated unmanaged memory
+1. [UnmanagedMemory&lt;T&gt;](xref:DotNext.Runtime.InteropServices.UnmanagedMemory`1) provides type-safety and lifetime control over the blittable type allocated in the unmanaged memory

 All unmanaged data types are not thread-safe.